dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

         expect(stateStep3.expenses.length).toEqual(1);
         expect(stateStep3.balance).toEqual(36);
     });

+    it('should return the default state', () => {
+        expect(expenses()).toEqual(initialState);
     });
+});
 ```

 The test suite and its tests are a little bit verbose, but they are easy to understand.
-We start by importing `initialState`, `addExpense`, and `removeExpense` from the `src/actions.js` file.
-After that, we import the `expenses` reducer from its source.
-Lastly, we use the `describe` function to define the test suite and the `it` function to create two tests.
+We start by importing the `addExpense` and `removeExpense` action creators.
+After that, we import the `expenses` reducer from its source alongside with the `initialState`.
+Lastly, we use the `describe` function to define the test suite and the `it` function to create three tests.

-Both tests are pretty similar.
-Therefore, let's analyze the first one to understand how it works.
+The first two tests are pretty similar.
+Therefore, let's analyze the first one to understand how they work.
 The first step executed by this test calls the `expenses` reducer passing to it the `initialState` and the `addExpense` action creator.
 As the parameter of this action creator, we pass an expense with `id = 1` and `amount = 20`.
 We then check if the result of the `expenses` execution, the `stateStep1`, contains a single expense and if the `balance` is equal 20.
 After that, we execute a similar process that validates that the `expenses` reducer accepts a new expense and updates the `balance` accordingly.
 The difference in the second test is that, after adding two expenses, we use the reducer to remove one.

 Let's run the `npm test` command to verify our implementation.
 If we followed the steps above correctly, we should get an output similar this: